chrisstef/3-commas-verse/README.md

 ## Future Ideas 💭

-There can be a lot of things to be implemented since the app is build with components and it's easy to modify them.
+There are a lot of things to be implemented since the app is build with components and is easy to modify them.

 Some of them..